Pact of Vengeance (2022) Review

-While the police, including Bill Smith (The Horrific Evil Monsters, Assault on VA-33), promise results Zian and Jan decide not to wait.
-Reverting to their days as special forces operatives they decide to take matters into their own hands.
+While the police, including Bill Smith (The Horrific Evil Monsters, The Burned Over District), promise results, Zian and Jan decide not to wait.
+Reverting to their days as special forces operatives, they decide to take matters into their own hands.

 The villains, apart from sharing a name with a cult 80s horror film, are a bunch of punks who look like they stepped out of The Class of 1984.
 And like that gang, they seem to favour knives over guns for some reason.
 They also spend a lot of time hanging out with naked women to provide Pact of Vengeance with plenty of old-school gratuitous nudity, something I won’t complain about.